One challenge families have when they start eating trading processed foods for real food is that it’s either:

 You’ll notice oil on the top of that jar – that’s normal.
 Or you can get even fresher peanut butter by grinding it in store (cheaper) or making it your blender with fresh peanuts and a touch of salt (even cheaper).

 Try switching to butter instead of margarine.
 We use organic butter, from grass-fed cows if we can (like Kerrygold butter).
+If that’s too pricey, I go for butter with no rbST (growth hormone).
 Real butter is a great source of essential vitamins and helps fat-soluble vitamins get absorbed into your body.
 And it tastes delicious!

 5. Coconut Oil